omledufromage/datasciencecoursera/Getting and Cleaning Data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The script assumes the file containing the data has been downloaded and was unzipped in your working directory.
+The the two data sets created are called "tidy" (step 4) and "tidy2" (step 5) .